YegrinaHauteGroup/HORUS-Z-1-/README.md

 ## Overview

-Osiris is a production-grade OSINT platform that provides situational awareness across multiple intelligence domains.
+Z-1 is a production-grade OSINT platform that provides situational awareness across multiple intelligence domains.
 Built with Next.js 16 and MapLibre GL, every data point is rendered via WebGL for 60fps performance even with thousands of concurrent entities on-screen.

 ### Key Capabilities